RyanJarv/msh/docs/README.local.md

 ## Event Machine

 The above idea's could be used for quick iteration of ideas while something like what I describe [here](https://github.com/RyanJarv/coderun#update-1142020) could be used for long running data processing.
-I typed up a simple and incomplete spec for how this would work but unsure where this went.
+I typed up a simple and incomplete spec for how shell to state machine compiling could work but unsure where this went, will add it if I find it.

-Later I made some notes on how this can be done without writing a shell but again, not sure where those notes went.. will add them if I find them.

-Really I think this is all a distraction for now, but keeping it here so I don't keep loosing stuff in case it end's up making sense.